rotki/rotki/docs/api.rst

    :resjsonarr integer started: The timestamp of the token deployment.
 Can be missing if not known.
    :resjsonarr string coingecko: The coingecko identifier for the asset. can be missing if not known.
    :resjsonarr string cryptocompare: The cryptocompare identifier for the asset. can be missing if not known.
+   :resjsonarr string protocol: A name for the protocol the token belongs to.
+For example uniswap for all uniswap LP tokens.
+Can be missing if not known or there is no protocol the token belongs to.
    :resjsonarr list underlying_tokens: Optional.
 If the token is an LP token or a token set or something similar which represents a pool of multiple other tokens, then this is a list of the underlying token addresses and a percentage that each token contributes to the pool.
    :statuscode 200: Assets succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed